 Siân began her vocal training at the junior department of the Royal Welsh College of Music and Drama and continued her studies at both Undergraduate and Postgraduate level at the Royal Northern College of Music where she won several awards and appeared in numerous performances from recitals through to opera.

 Siân is a regular performer in musical theatre, recitals, operas, oratorios and gala performances throughout the UK and Europe.
-Previous roles include the tile role in Carmen, Carrie in Carousel (Oxford Playhouse), Pitti-Sing (Mikado) and Edith (Pirates of Penzance).
+Previous roles include the tile role in Carmen (including London: 2019), Carrie in Carousel (Oxford Playhouse), Pitti-Sing (Mikado) and Edith (Pirates of Penzance).

 Siân has a great deal of teaching experience from musical theatre through to classical, opera and even punk as well as having experience of teaching drama and flute.

 George was a WOAPA student for 4 years and has gained a Bronze Arts Award and The Bronze Duke of Edinburgh Award.

 George has recently been on a Lord’s Taverners cricket course and achieved the 'Coach Support Worker Award' (awarded by the England County Cricket Board) enabling him to support another coach and work with cricketers of all ages to improve their skills.

 In addition, The Lord’s Taverners has awarded him 'The Spirit of Cricket Award' 2019 as he is “an outstanding individual who upholds the spirit and traditions of the game”.

 George likes watching Ice Hockey, American Football, playing Rugby and going to the theatre.